-Potential pitfalls:
+Potential pitfalls

-Slower than anticipated recruitment rate - We plan monthly meetings of local PIs and frequent assessment of recruitment rate.
-We will consider adding another site (Rambam Medical Center) in case of a too slow recruitment rate.
+The recruitment rate may be slower than anticipated.
+We will plan monthly meetings of local PIs and frequent assessment of recruitment rate.
+We will consider adding another site (Rambam Medical Center) in case of a too-slow recruitment rate.

-The sample size may be too small to determine efficacy - The study primary endpoint is safety.
+The sample size may be too small to determine efficacy.
+The study’s primary endpoint is safety.
 Nevertheless, learning from past small phase II trials, we planned a rather large trial which will include two treatment groups and a placebo.

-Given the limitations of clinical trial designs, the magnitude of effect for drugs for prevention may be difficult to ascertain and Maraviroc may present efficacy only in a specific subgroup (such as those with higher inflammatory biomarkers or a particular grade of WML).
+Given the limitations of clinical trial designs, the magnitude of effect for drugs for prevention may be difficult to ascertain, and Maraviroc may present efficacy only in a specific subgroup (such as those with higher inflammatory biomarkers or a particular grade of WML).
 Hence, we plan to perform sub analyses for both safety and efficacy measures accordingly.

-The inclusion of CCR5-Δ32 carriers may lower efficacy results - We will not exclude carriers since Maraviroc may present effect on carriers and since we would like to collect safety data from this group as well.
+The inclusion of CCR5-Δ32 carriers may lower efficacy results.
+We will not exclude carriers, since Maraviroc may present an effect on carriers and since we would like to collect safety data from this group as well.
 Thus, we plan to perform sub analyses according to CCR5-Δ32 genotype.

 4. Experimental Design and Methods

-Design:
+Design

-We plan to perform a randomized triple-blind placebo-controlled clinical trial of Maraviroc therapy in patients diagnosed with recent (1-12 months) sub-cortical stroke, who suffer from mild post-stroke cognitive impairment (PSCI), and have evidence of white matter lesions (WML) and small vessel disease (SVD) in neuroimaging.
+We plan to perform a randomized, triple-blind, placebo-controlled clinical trial of Maraviroc therapy in patients diagnosed with recent (1–12 months) subcortical stroke who experience mild PSCI and have evidence of WMLs and small vessel disease (SVD) in neuroimaging.

 We will compare Maraviroc versus placebo administered for 18 months in 110 participants.